NOAA-OWP/DMOD/doc/GIT_USAGE.md

     # If using a development branch named 'dev'
     git checkout dev
     git rebase master

-Alternatively, it is possible to do an interactive rebase.
-This will open up a text editor allowing for rearranging, squashing, dropping, etc. development branch commits when rebasing them onto the new state of `master`.
+See documentation on [the "git rebase" command](https://git-scm.com/docs/git-rebase) for more details.

+#### Interactive Rebasing

+It is possible to have more control over rebasing by doing an interactive rebase.
+E.g.:

     git rebase -i master

+This will open up a text editor allowing for reordering, squashing, dropping, etc., development branch commits prior to rebasing them onto the new base commit from `master`.
+See the [**Interactive Mode**](https://git-scm.com/docs/git-rebase#_interactive_mode) section on the rebase command  for more details.

 ### Fixing Diverging Development Branches